s0rta/revengate-new/roadmap.md

 - [ ] Lyon overworld map - https://www.fondsenligne.archives-lyon.fr/ac69v2/plan.php
 - [ ] on-screen joystick
 - [ ] parametric pre-fabs
+  - [ ] pre-fabs can inject rules in the deck generator after the geometry pass of a new board
 - [ ] closable doors
 - [ ] locked doors
 - [ ] auto-pan to hero when he gets close to the egde of the screen